5 Methods To Make Your Tires Last Longer

 • Foreign objects stuck in the tire tread

-We strongly encourage you to have your tires professionally checked in addition to DYI tire inspections.
+Have your tires professionally checked in addition to DYI tire inspections (checking tire damage or air leaks, uneven patterns, tread depth, dry rotting, etc... ).
 Qualified specialists are trained to spot issues that might not be visible to regular drivers.
-Spotting them at early stages will help you take preventive measures so they don't get worse.
+Spotting them at early stages helps to take preventive measures so they don't get worse.

 Tire Service Life: FAQs